For advisories, timing restrictions and closures for this and other areas, visit:

 Alberta hunting regulations apply.
 For details on hunting regulations, visit the My Wild Alberta website at: Hunting: Regulations.

 Hunting is not permitted in Provincial Recreation Areas (PRAs).

 Alberta fishing regulations apply.
 For details on fishing regulations, visit the My Wild Alberta website at: Fishing: Regulations.

 About this area/PLUZ

-This area was created in June, 1985 to provide year-round non-motorized and equestrian use.
-Seasonal access for off-highway vehicles is permitted only on designated trails.
+This area was created in June 1985 to provide a network of trails for non-motorized, equestrian and motorized use.
+Seasonal access for motorized vehicles is permitted only on designated trails.

 This area is 1378 square kilometres (532 square miles).

 - Bighorn Backcountry access management plan

 - North Saskatchewan regional planning process

 - Public Lands Act